 - Additional operating and licensing costs for necessary services.

-For companies that aren’t interested in painstakingly going down the list of PCI DSS requirements, securing and testing everything yourself, then getting evaluated by a qualified security assessor, there’s a much easier option that also costs less than the DIY route.
+For companies that aren’t interested in painstakingly going down the list of PCI requirements, securing and testing everything yourself, then getting evaluated by a qualified security assessor, there’s a much easier option that also costs less than the DIY route.

-The solution: work with a third-party data security partner who takes care of your PCI compliance for you.
+The solution: work with a third-party data security partner who takes care of your PCI Compliance for you.

-Using with VGS is easier for you and your business because:
+Whether you’re a merchant, service provider, or another type of organization, using VGS is easier for you and your business because:

 - VGS is a Level 1 Service Provider certified with PCI DSS 3.2.1 domains.

 - You can get a potential reduction to SAQ A type ROC/L1 Audit or SAQ A-EP type.

 VGS provides nearly instant compliance for smaller merchants and service providers upon integration.
 For businesses that are PCI Level 1, either because of transaction volume or because their bank or partners require it, compliance can be achieved in as few as 21 days.

 By taking the DIY path, the same result can take several months - after you’ve already poured a substantial amount of human and financial capital into protecting your databases, systems, and processes.

 Very Good Security is a completely scalable solution that grows with your business and can take your PCI burden off your plate almost entirely.